JetBrains-Research/code-completion-benchmark-toolkit/README.md

     setPlugins(project(":code-completion-benchmark-toolkit"))
 }
 ```
+* Add  `<depends>code-completion-benchmark-toolkit</depends>` line in your plugin.xml.
 ## Quick Start
+### Deploying model
-[Here](https://github.com/ml-in-programming/code-completion-benchmark-plugin/tree/master/src/main/kotlin/org/jetbrains/research/groups/ml_methods/code_completion_benchmark/ngram_completion) is an example of implementation of all components required to deploy your completion model.
+[Here] is an example of implementation of all components required to deploy a completion model.
-### Core components
+#### Core components
 * ***Model***\
   Your completion model.
-Since it does not require any interfaces implementation, it can be nearly any type.
+Since it does not require any interfaces implementation, it can be almost any type.
 * ***Vocabulary (optional)***\
   Implement Vocabulary class, if your model uses vocabulary.
-### Wrappers
+#### Wrappers
-Use wrappers as an API for core components implementing ModelWrapper (AbstractModelWrapper) and VocabularyWrapper (AbstractVocabularyWrapper) interfaces/classes.
+Use wrappers as an API for core components implementing ModelWrapper (AbstractModelWrapper)
+and VocabularyWrapper (AbstractVocabularyWrapper) interfaces/classes.
-### Runners
+#### Runners
 Wrapped core components with some additional functionality are provided by classes implementing ModelRunner (AbstractModelRunner).
-### Providers
+#### Providers
-Every runner should be registered via related ModelRunnerProvider class in getModelRunners() function implementation.
+Every runner should be registered via related ModelRunnerProvider class in getModelRunners() function implementation.\
 Example:
 ```
 class ExampleModelRunnerProvider : ModelRunnerProvider {